-Exploring the language of sculpture Laura White uses a range of materials from everyday objects to constructed matter.
-She is interested in our relationship and negotiation with the ‘stuff’ of the world, from the readymade to the handmade, image to objects, the representational to the abstract, playing with value, profile, association and meaning of individual and collections of objects.
-These objects/arrangements occupy a fluid space, on one hand demanding critical discourse, and on the other its own ambiguous, intuitive logic.
+Exploring the language of sculpture Laura White uses a range of materials from everyday objects to constructed matter to build sculptures and installations, extending her ideas also into drawings and photography.
+She is interested in our relationship and negotiation with the ‘stuff’ of the world, from the readymade to the handmade, image to objects, the representational to the abstract, playing with ideas of value, profile, association and meaning of individual and collections of objects.
+These objects/arrangements occupy a fluid space, on one hand demanding critical discourse, and on the other its own ambiguous and intuitive logic.

-Laura has an ongoing fascination into the objects she comes across everyday in her life, from those found in bricolage and craft shops to the objects in and on the periphery of living and working spaces, such as an arrangement of objects in a charity shop window or ornaments clustered on a table.
-Her interest into these objects is investigative and anthropological, and yet also one of aesthetic judgement and taste.
+Laura has an ongoing fascination into the objects she comes across everyday in her life, and her relationship to this stuff, both physically and intellectually.
+From objects found in bricolage and craft shops to religious objects and relics in churches and museums.
+Her interest into these objects is investigative and anthropological, and also one that negotiates aesthetic judgement and taste.

-Thinking about the objects one acquires, borrows and gives away during ones lives, Laura is interested in ideas and questions around their relational placement and display, where an object can be just as much a decoration, ornament or centrepiece as it is an artwork.
-The objects she makes from everyday and ready available materials, such as tinfoil, clay and expanding foam appear on one hand familiar, but equally strange and anomalous like prototypes or hybrids.
-We are encouraged to question our own taste and the value we give to these objects, pointing us right back out into the world where the strangeness is not so much in Laura’s artworks but the objects we come across everyday in our lives, and our judgement of them.
+Thinking about the objects one acquires, makes, borrows and exchanges during ones lives, Laura is interested in ideas and questions around their relational placement and display, where an object can be just as much a decoration, ornament or centrepiece as it is an artwork/sculpture.
+She is interested in how we relate to objects/matter/things through a haptic experience and by means of direct handling and touch.
+The works she produce usually start from an everyday object/s which are then transformed though revealing or disguise, so that on one hand they appear familiar, but equally strange and anomalous like prototypes or hybrids.
+We are encouraged to question our own taste and the value we give to these objects, and our relationship to them, both physically and cognitively, pointing us right back out into the consumerist world where the strangeness is not so much in Laura’s artworks but the objects we come across everyday in our lives.

-Laura White’s recent solo exhibitions include: 2011 For living, for loving, for loathing.
+Laura White’s recent solo exhibitions include: 2013 The MALAHITE Room.
+Gallery Cadaqués, Cadaqués, Spain, 2012/13 We Can Have It All.
+SPACEX, Exeter, UK, 2011 For living, for loving, for loathing.
 POLLEN, Monflanquin, France.
 2010/11 Anxious Glory.
 Collective Gallery, Edinburgh, Scotland, 2009 Chromodomo: Scratching Walls and Sticky Décor.
 The Wall House #2, Groningen, Netherlands, If I had a monkey I wouldn’t need a TV – Part 2.
 Carter Presents, London (exhibition and book launch.
 Pub.
 Laura White: The Stuff of Images.)
 2008/09 If I had a monkey I wouldn’t need a TV.
 Castlefield Gallery, Manchester.
-Group exhibitions include: 2011, Small Scale Survival.
-Aid&Abet, Cambridge, White Pratt from Luton.
-34 Toynebee Street, London.
-2010 The Jolly (Good) Show.
-Collyer Bristow Gallery, London, Object as Subject.
-Stephen Lawrence Gallery, The University of Greenwich, London, Sculpture Now, Herbert Read Gallery, Canterbury.
-2009 The Earth Not a Globe 2.
-Rokeby, London, Between my Finger and my Thumb.
-Schwartz Gallery, London.

-Laura White graduated from Goldsmiths College, London with a M.A. in Fine Art.
-Currently she is a lecturer at Goldsmiths College on the B.A.
-Fine Art.
+Laura White graduated from Goldsmiths College, London with a M.A. in Fine Art in 2004.
+Currently she is a Senior Lecturer at Goldsmiths College on the Undergraduate Fine Art programme.